-Dry tooth socket or also known as alveolar osteitis is a dental condition that happens when a tooth has been extracted.
+Dry tooth socket or also known as alveolar osteitis, is a dental condition that happens when a tooth has been extracted.
 Usually, a blood clot will form in the socket after the extraction to promote healing and protect jawbone.
 When there is no blood clot, the healing is delayed, and it will cause intense pain in the surgical site.
-If this condition is left untreated, the condition may worsen and affect the overall health.
+If this condition is left untreated, the condition may worsen and affect overall health.
 To prevent further problems, Sunny Isles Dental offers dental for the people in Sunny Isles Beach, FL, and surrounding areas.
-Our infection-control processes are compliant with the guidelines established by OSHA and the ADA.
+Our infection-control processes comply with the guidelines established by OSHA and the ADA.

 Causes of Dry Tooth Socket